wp-plugins/cms2cms-joomla-to-wp-migration/readme.txt

 To learn more about automated migration from Joomla to WordPress, visit http://www.cms2cms.com/supported-cms/joomla-to-wordpress-migration

-By the way. don\'t forget to rate our plugin and leave a feedback.
-It\'s really important for! http://wordpress.org/support/view/plugin-reviews/cms2cms-joomla-to-wp-migration?rate=5#postform
+By the way, don\"t forget to rate our plugin and leave a feedback.
+It\"s really important for us! http://wordpress.org/support/view/plugin-reviews/cms2cms-joomla-to-wp-migration?rate=5#postform

 == Installation ==